 This doom-like scenario may not happen.
 Historical comparisons have their limits and history never repeats itself the same way.
 Today’s American society is more diversified and open than in the 1920s.
 The world is also more connected.

 The only thing we can conclude for certain is that Donald Trump is more the symptom than the cause of the current political and societal tension (here, here, here and here).
-As Barack Obama also admitted, leaders like Trump emerge in a context of deep change and swift transition toward a world whose shape remains obscure.
+As Barack Obama observed, figures like Trump emerge in a context of deep change and swift transition toward a world whose shape remains obscure.